 Young, urban Chinese have a strong desire for culture, sophistication, and knowledge — but they also want their home interiors to look sharp.
 Therefore, having exclusive or unique products that tell a story is a must for their home interior standards.
 In fact, looking for the latest art pieces or discovering new, upcoming artists to display in their homes and share with friends is something many trendy Chinese are interested in.
 Purchasing and investing in art has become a real lifestyle (even a habit) for the wealthy Chinese, particularly the younger generations.

 Chinese’s spiritual decor objects to consider

 Chinese people spend hours browsing the Internet, interacting with stores, asking questions on social media, and looking for reviews about products and services they are interested in.
 Therefore, foreign architects, designers, brands, and manufacturers should implement an aggressive advertising, marketing, and branding strategy with a focus on digital channels to compete in this market.

 Be visible on the Baidu search engine

-Baidu became one of the most important frontiers you need to include in your marketing strategy for the Chinese market.
+Baidu has become one of the most important frontiers you need to include in your marketing strategy for the Chinese market.
 Considering that over 60% of Chinese consumers do extensive research before purchasing a product or service, you can imagine how competitive it is to rank for top positions on this search engine.
 Mandarin content is a must since the Chinese People use the local language to conduct searches.

 Besides, Baidu has a different set of rules for ranking from Google, thus requiring different techniques.

 Baidu is very important for people in China because it helps everyone meet what they are looking for (products, services, brands, clients, suppliers…).
-Baidu also owns a set of other useful tools which connect and influence people’s daily life to a significant extent:
+Baidu also owns a set of other useful tools that connect and influence people’s daily lives to a significant extent: